Best gaming ultrabook (thin-and-light gaming laptop) in 2025

 Asus ROG Zephyrus G15/G16/M16 and ROG Flow X16 lineups

-Asus offer the ROG Flow X16, ROG Zephyrus M16, and ROG Zephyrus G15 models in this class.
-Here’s a quick summary of the three, with links to our detailed reviews for each of them:
+Asus offer the ROG Zephyrus G16 with latest-gen specs and features, as well as slightly older ROG Flow X16, ROG Zephyrus M16, and ROG Zephyrus G15 models in this class.
+Here’s a quick summary of all these models, with links to our detailed reviews for each of them:

 • ROG Flow X16 – 2-in-1 convertible design (4.6 lbs/ 2.1 kg), RGB keyboard, 16-inch 16:10 QHD IPS or miniLED displays, Core i9 H + up to RTX 4070 120W with 2x DIMMs and 2x SSDs, tri-fan cooling, 90 WH battery, quad-speakers.